Stormix/spotify-liked/README.md

 Idea proudly yoinked from [AlaaZorkane](https://github.com/AlaaZorkane/) as detailed in [this notion](https://www.notion.so/difys/Spotify-Liked-Songs-7a6e846c7f3e4b2c880e90888090b917).

 ## Still in BETA
-Open an issue with your spotify email to be invited to the beta, sill waiting for Spotify to accept the quota extension request.
+Open an issue with your spotify email to be invited to the beta, still waiting for Spotify to accept the quota extension request.
 ![image](https://user-images.githubusercontent.com/18377687/132216746-04166a44-5b81-4b6d-9570-6807b166b187.png)

+## Context

-## The problem:
+### The problem:

 Your **"Liked Songs"** playlist is a private playlist, unlike other playlists it can't be public